lohedges/trackr/README.md

 a throughput of roughly 30 million tracks per second when processing 408 tracks in batches of 12, i.e. 1 batch on each CPU thread.
 The raw single-IPU performance is currently around 60 times that of the CPU.

+### Further tweaks

+After further testing it was found that using `float4` rather than `float2` leads to an 8% increase in throughput.
+In addition, removing the `__restrict` qualifier increases throughput by another 4%.
+The single-IPU performance now stands at approximately 2.02 billion tracks per second.